This post may contain affiliate links. For more information, please read the full disclosure policy here.

 So this update is a little delayed.
 I’m sorry, but I’ve just been having such a good holiday.
-Anyway this is what I got up to in September.
+Anyway, this is what I got up to in September.
 Try not to get as exhausted reading it as I did living it!

 My September adventures began with a crazy, long train journey from Vancouver to Jasper.
 The lack of sleep was the biggest problem for me, but everything else wasn’t so bad.
-I had two seats to myself and the space between seats was welcome, as well as the foot and leg rests.
+I had two seats to myself and the space between seats was welcome, as well as the foot and leg rest.
 I spent the majority of my time watching TV shows on my laptop.
 It passes the time, what can I say?
 Jasper itself was a great, little town in the Rockies.

 Yeah, I pretty much fell in love with Banff – the town, not a specific boy (sorry, Mum).
 It was beautiful with lots to see and do.
 And a visit to Banff is definitely not complete without a trip to Lake Louise.
 I don’t think I will see a lake that emerald again.
 Magic.